MateenAbd/Applications-of-Partial-Order-Relations/README.md

-# Hasse Diagram and an Apllication of Partial Ordrer Relations
+# Hasse Diagram and an Application of Partial Ordrer Relations
 This repository contains a Python program to draw the Hasse Diagram of a partial order relation and a markdown file discussing a Job Scheduling Problem.

 ## Job Scheduling Problem